Baptistemontan/leptos_i18n/README.md

 # Leptos i18n

-This crate is made to simplify internalisation in a Leptos application.
+This crate is made to simplify internalisation in a Leptos application, that load locales at **_compile time_** and provide compile time check for keys and selected locale.

 ## How to use